 Camp Wirkshop Class of 2017

-Camp Wirkshop is a five day four night photography based multi-media storytelling camp with the goal of intense story-telling learning but more so of giving back.
+Camp Wirkshop is a four day three night photography based multi-media storytelling camp with the goal of intense story-telling learning but more so of giving back.

 Attendee’s will spend the week embedded inside Camp Encourage, a summer camp for kids on the Autism spectrum.
 While there, students of the storytelling Camp Wirkshop will practice honing their documentary storytelling photography skills all the while diving into a story assignment that will end with the creation of a multimedia film involving still photographs, audio capture, and interview.
 Students will spend the week working together in teams of two to photograph and create a multimedia film about an assigned subject.
 We start the week learning about using documentary photographer for a client and the art of interviewing subjects, then dive into the thick of Camp Encourage were we provide hands on training in photo journalism and multimedia storytelling.
 Each team leaves with a completed Multimedia film and a set of images ready to be used by Camp Encourage to help in the next years fund raising.
 All the photography and films produced from the Wirkshop will then be given to Camp Encourage to help them further spread their message of encouragement and support for kids with Autism.

 This is sure to be not only an intense learning experience but a fulfilling and rewarding one as well as students get to use their talents to help make a difference in these kids lives.
 Each team will be randomly given an assignment and will be embedded with a group of campers or with staff.
 They will work with that particular group the entire duration of the camp.
 Stories will be developed during that time and documented for full effect.

 Camp Wirkshop is open to all photographers looking to gain knowledge and experience in visual storytelling and multi-media films.
 Although not billed as an advanced workshop, students should come with their own gear and have already established a very solid grasp on how to use their cameras.
 This is not a beginners workshop.